-Mrs Clarke is here to provide direct 1:1 pastoral support for our children and families.
-Mrs Fatania can help signpost you as parents and carers to external avenues of support.
-Miss King is our Nurture Lead (maternity cover) and runs Nurture for EYFS pupils and Saplings.
-Mrs Allen works with Mrs Clarke to provide direct 1:1 pastoral support for our children.
+Mrs Clarke is here to provide direct 1:1 pastoral support for our children and families, signpost you as parents and carers to external avenues of support, and direct her team of pastoral support adults to help children in various ways (including 1:1 check ins, small group work, specific interventions).

 Paddox is committed to supporting the holistic development of your child.
 Their emotional well-being is as important as their progress towards targets.
-With this in mind, we have a Pastoral Team, including the Headteacher, the Assistant Headteacher for Pastoral Support, the SENDCo, the Pastoral Support Manager, the Pupil Support Worker, the Learning Mentor and the TA with a specialism in Nurture and SEMH needs.
+With this in mind, we have a Pastoral Team, including the Headteacher, the Assistant Headteacher for Behaviour, the SENDCo, the Pastoral Support Manager, and a team of HLTAs and TAs with specialisms in Nurture and SEMH needs.
 They are available to work with identified children and they collectively oversee the emotional well-being of the children.

-If you have a concern about your child's emotional well-being you may e-mail or make an appointment to talk to her or your child's class teacher.
+If you have a concern about your child's emotional well-being you may e-mail or make an appointment to talk to Mrs Clarke or your child's class teacher.

-Other strategies, also outlined in the SEMH pathway, are: Specialist Teacher Service support, Circle of Friends Intervention, 1:1 support at break and lunch times, support from the Educational Psychologist Service, or services under RISE.
+Other strategies, also outlined in the SEMH pathway, are: Specialist Teacher Service support, Circle of Friends Intervention, 1:1 support at break and lunch times, support from the Educational Psychologist service, or services under RISE.
 The Early Help process may be initiated with the family's consent.